-The financial statements of Intermex Holdings, Inc., an indirect wholly-owned subsidiary of the registrant, and its subsidiaries (together, "Holdings"), are included in and incorporated by reference in this prospectus.
+The financial statements of Intermex Holdings, Inc., an indirect wholly-owned subsidiary of the registrant, and its subsidiaries (together, "Holdings"), are included in this prospectus.
 Intermex Holdings II, Inc. and the registrant had no operations of their own and no assets, other than their ownership of Intermex Holdings, Inc. and International Money Express Sub 2, LLC, respectively.